jessepav/lacygoill-wiki-backup/ranger.md

 (Note that the copy/cut buffers can be used for other operations as well, by using the "%c" macro in your commands.
-For example, adding files to the cut/copy buffer using "ya"/"da" then using the `:shell -w printf %c | xargs rm` command allows you to delete multiple files in multiple directories.
+For example, adding files to the cut/copy buffer using "ya"/"da" then using the `:shell -w printf %c | xargs rm` command lets you delete multiple files in multiple directories.
 Remember to clear the buffer once you're done using "ud"/"uy".)